bauiv1 package

 property enabled: bool

-Whether the user wants this plugin to load.
+Whether this plugin is set to load.

 Bases: Enum